-Amy Sarch Schopick, Director of General Education Henkel Hall, Room 218, (540) 542-6534
+Amy Sarch, Director of General Education Smith Library, Room 322, (540) 542-6534, asarch@su.edu

 The Women's Studies program at Shenandoah University offers students an interdisciplinary minor that crosses traditional academic boundaries, pedagogical perspectives, and personal experiences.
 The program places women at the center of its curriculum and includes courses grounded in feminist inquiry, theory and practice.
 The minor is open to all undergraduates in the arts & sciences, business, health professions and conservatory areas.
 A minor in Women's Studies complements any major by expanding students' knowledge and understanding of the human experience.
 Students who minor in Women's Studies will be well prepared for careers in the arts, education, communication, politics, law, business, health, human services, counseling, community advocacy and affirmative action programs.